 Ham Radio, or Amateur Radio is a communications and electronics hobby.
-Whether you're a buyer or a maker - we have a bit of everything for not only the Shack, but a range of outdoor/portable kit, too.
-From aerials to adapters, cables to controllers and sensors to SDR.
-A number of products are made in-house, and we take pride in using not only the best quality materials but also the right materials - Amateur Radio is, traditionally, a technical hobby and this means that some of our products are building-blocks as part of a larger project - and others are ready to use "as is".
+We have a bit of everything for not only the Shack, but a range of outdoor/portable kit, as well.
+A number of products are made in-house, and we take pride in using not only the best quality materials but also the right materials.
+See About Us for more.

-You'll find more updates and offers on our Specials page.
-We also send out an occasional e-mail newsletter - sign-up for an account and select "Yes" to be added to the mailing list.
+We ship to the UK+Europe.
 Please note that prices of some items may fluctuate as we try to be as competitive as possible.